JetBrains/resharper-devguide/HowTo/TrackSolutionLoadingStatus.md

 ---
+title: Track Solution Loading Status
 ---

-# Track Solution Loading Status

 **What you should know beforehand:**
 * [Component model](/HowTo/ObtainComponentsInRuntime.md)